Joseph Conforte

-Joseph Conforte (December 10, 1925 – March 4, 2019) was a legal brothel owner from Sparks, Nevada, spokesperson for the legal prostitution movement, a professional boxing promoter, restaurateur, philanthropist, and Nevada statesman.
-He owned the Mustang Ranch brothel, impacted federal law and the laws of Nevada, and was a fixture of pop culture, affecting people's attitudes and opinions about prostitutes and prostitution.
+Joseph Conforte (December 10, 1925 – March 4, 2019) was an Italian-born legal brothel owner, professional boxing promoter, restaurateur, and philanthropist.
+Known primarily for owning and operating the Mustang Ranch in Sparks, Nevada, he fled from the United States to Brazil in order to evade the FBI and lived there for the rest of his life.

+Early life

+Born in Italy, Conforte was the original owner of the Mustang Ranch and a prominent advocate for legal prostitution, becoming a fixture in Sparks, Nevada.
 He was married to Sally Conforte (née Burgess).

-Conforte was also reportedly connected with organized crime, and was sometimes called the Godfather of legal prostitution.

-Early years

 Conforte was born Giuseppe Christophe Conforte in Augusta, Sicily, December 10, 1925, the youngest of one brother and three sisters.
 His birth date is often mistaken as January 6, 1926.
 His mother died when he was five.

 Giuseppe traveled to Ellis Island on the Rex steamship in December 1937.
 Giuseppe was given the name Joseph by immigration services.
 Conforte's father Agostino ran a small produce shop in the Dorchester neighborhood of Boston where he taught young Joe how to sell fruits and vegetables.
 Agostino also sold bootleg alcohol.
 As printed in Rolling Stone, 1972: "...this poor immigrant boy from Augusta, Sicily.
 When he stepped off the boat in New York 35 years ago, he was simply the pudgy, uneducated son of a Massachusetts bootlegger."

 Conforte ran away from home to Manhattan in New York City at age fifteen.
 He moved to Los Angeles in 1942 and soon leased the produce side of the Shermart Market in West Hollywood.

 He enlisted in the United States Army on November 1, 1945, before his twentieth birthday.
 Because of his fake birth date, he was drafted late.
 He was in the military police in the army and discharged in January 1950 as a staff sergeant.